ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Analysis

 \subsection{Inference Overhead}

 Running multiple language models at inference time inevitably incurs overhead, which has been particularly problematic in previous decoding-time algorithms because of their naive implementation mentioned in \S\ref{sec:method}.
 To investigate the efficiency of \MODEL, Table~\ref{tab:efficiency} reports runtime and accuracy on MathVision \texttt{testmini} split using Qwen2.5-VL-32B-Instruct as the base model and VL-Rethinker-7B as the expert model under several implementation variants.
 We also ran the full-scale reasoning RFT expert with vLLM as a reference.
 All evaluations were conducted on 8 A100 PCIe 40GB GPUs.
-The results show that our implementation delivers close to 33$\times$ speedup over the Huggingface implementation, which was adopted by previous methods.
+The results show that our implementation delivers close to 33$\times$ speedup over the Huggingface implementation, which was adopted by all previous decoding-steering methods.
 With the optimized tensor parallel group design, the runtime duration could be cut by another 13\%, yielding a total speedup of 38$\times$, which closely matches the duration of directly running a 32B RFT expert.
+We discuss the computational overhead in depth in Appendix~\ref{app:overhead} to demonstrate \MODEL is a practical solution in terms of memory and compute.

 \definecolor{darkgreen}{HTML}{306E1C}